-Configure Remote Private Access with on-premises applications and a Windows virtual machine
+Configure ZTNA with on-premises resources and a Windows virtual machine

-In this topic, you will learn how to configure the Portnox™ Remote Private Access (RPA) service to allow your remote users to access your private web applications hosted on-premises, by using a Docker container in an on-premises virtual machine with Windows.
+In this topic, you will learn how to configure the Portnox™ ZTNA remote private access method to allow your remote users to access your private resources hosted on-premises, by using a Docker container in an on-premises machine with Windows.

 In this scenario:

-• You want your remote users to be able to access private web applications that you host on-premises.
+• You want your remote users to be able to access private web resources that you host on-premises.

-• You need to host a Portnox Docker container in the on-premises local network to be able to access these web applications.
+• You need to host a Portnox Docker container in the on-premises local network to be able to access these resources.
 You want to use a Windows-based virtual machine to run Docker Desktop and host the container.

-We also assume that you already installed and enrolled AgentP on your client devices.
+We also assume that you already distributed certificates to your client devices.

 Note: We recommend running Portnox Docker containers using Linux for performance reasons.
 Portnox Docker images are built for Linux so in Windows, they have to be run using virtualization.
 If you run Docker Windows in a virtual machine, you will need nested virtualization, which can affect performance.